databricks/spark-redshift/tutorial/README.md

 There are two key points to note:

 1. Note the `.withColumnRenamed("eventid", "id")`.
 This feature if necessary if any of the source table columns names are key words in Redshift (ex. table) then `spark-redshift` will throw and error.
-This will be [fixed](https://github
-2. .com/databricks/spark-redshift/issues/80) in the release 0.5.1.
-This point is only relevant if you are using an earlier version.
+This will be [fixed](https://github.com/databricks/spark-redshift/issues/80) in the release 0.5.1.

 2. Note how we use the modes.
 The first write uses the mode `SaveMode.Overwrite` which means that the table will be dropped and recreated it exists.
-The second query uses the `SaveMode.Append` which will create the table if it does not exist but will append to it if it does.
-The default mode is `SaveMode.ErrorIfExists` which creates the table if it does not exists and throws and error if it does.
+The second query uses the `SaveMode.Append` which will create the table if it does not exist but will append to the table if it already exists.
+The default mode is `SaveMode.ErrorIfExists` which creates the table if it does not exist and throws an error if it does.
 The last mode is `SaveMode.Ignore` which is same as `SaveMode.Overwrite` if the table does not exist but does nothing if the table exists.

 We could have achieve similar results using SQL.
-The only thing to be aware of in the SQL mode is that all the SaveMode's are not available and only the default mode (`SaveMode.ErrorIfExists`) is applicable.
+The only thing to be aware of when using the SQL CLI is, all the SaveMode's are not available and only the default mode (`SaveMode.ErrorIfExists`) is applicable.

 ```sql
 CREATE TABLE redshiftevent